How to Verify a Contractor License in New York

 Skip the guide and verify a New York contractor license instantly.

-New York has one of the most fragmented contractor licensing systems in the country.
-There is no single state-level general contractor license.
-Instead, licensing is handled at the city, county, and town level, with each jurisdiction setting its own requirements.
-This means a contractor licensed in New York City may not be licensed to work in Nassau County, and vice versa.
+New York has one of the most fragmented contractor licensing systems in the country — there is no single state-level general contractor license.
+Licensing is handled at the city, county, and town level, with each jurisdiction setting its own requirements.
+In New York City, contractors must be licensed through the Department of Buildings (DOB) for construction work and registered with the Department of Consumer and Worker Protection (DCWP) for home improvement work.

 NYC Contractor Licensing Requirements